Foliated Structure of The Kuranishi Space and Isomorphisms of Deformation Families of Compact Complex Manifolds

 To finish the proof of Theorem 3, it is enough to show that $p : S\to U$ has a local holomorphic section at $0$.
 But now, we conclude from what we did for $1$-dimensional families that $p$ has local holomorphic sections at $0$ along every embedded disk $\Bbb D$ in $U$.
 Fix one of these local sections, say $\sigma$.
 Take another such section $\sigma'$.
 Then $\sigma$ and $\sigma'$ differ by composition (at the source) by an automorphism of $X_0$ and by composition (at the target) by an automorphism of $X'_0$.
-Since $U$ is reduced and $h^0$ is constant, these two automorphisms extend locally as automorphisms of the nearby fibers \cite{Gr}.
+If these automorphisms belong to the connected component of the identity, since $U$ is reduced and $h^0$ is constant, both extend locally as automorphisms of the nearby fibers \cite{Gr}.
 But this means exactly that, composing $\sigma'$ with these extensions, one may assume without loss of generality that $\sigma'$ takes the same value at $0$ as $\sigma$.
-Using this trick, we see that there exist local sections with the same value at $0$ for every disk embedded in $U$ passing through $0$.
+Using this trick and taking account that the number of connected components of the automorphism group of $X_0$ is countable, we see that there exist local sections with the same value at $0$ for almost every disk embedded in $U$ passing through $0$.

 Now, by a Proposition of Grauert and Kerner \cite{G-K}, there exists an analytic embedding of a neighborhood $S$ of $\sigma(0)$ in $\Cal S$

 such that the following diagram commutes

 Observe that the dimension of $p^{-1}(\{0\})$ is $h^0(0)$ and that, since $h^0$ is constant, $i(p^{-1}(s))$ is an open set of $\Bbb D^{h^0(0)}\times\{s\}$.
 On the other hand, by what preceeds, $p(S)$ must be equal to an open neighborhood of $0$ in $U$ (because $U$ is reduced).
 As a consequence, $i$ is a local isomorphism, which exactly means that $\Cal X$ and $\Cal X'$ are locally isomorphic at $0$. $\square$ \enddemo